Birth Control Bingo: Intrauterine Devices (IUD)

 Some more links about the IUD expressly for younger people:

 - IUD's found to be safe for "poor candidates"

 Or, click on the tag for IUD for a larger list.

-When Good Birth Control Does Bad Things: The main reason IUDs fail for women is if and when the device falls out or expels without a woman noticing, though this is rare.
+When Good Birth Control Does Bad Things: The main reason IUDs fail is if and when the device falls out or expels without a person noticing, though this is rare.
 That's why checking that little string regularly is important.
 As well, if and when pregnancies do occur for IUDs users, they are more likely to be ectopic, which can be life-threatening, so it's also important to call your doctor if, when using an IUD, you ever have serious or constant abdominal or pelvic pain (and that also goes for possible PID), unusual bleeding (even more so than you might have with an IUD), or if you're just really not feeling well for a while.

 Other methods you might like if you like the IUD:

 Why would an IUD be a good option for me?
 If any of the following are true: